The Best Maryland Crab Imperial Recipe – An Easy Classic

 How it Tastes

 So, I made this before my husband got home in order to take advantage of the natural light from the beautiful day.
+Not gonna lie, I took a bite….and then another bite….and then another.

 Luckily I made 4 portions and there are only 3 of us humans in this household.
+Sorry Sarge, (my dog) but you can’t have the 4th one!

 Maryland Crab Imperial Recipe

 The taste of the crab combined with the other ingredients is amazing!
+This crab imperial is now one of my favorite recipes!

+The white sauce was just the right amount of creaminess.
 In addition, the crab imperial topping of buttery bread crumbs was crisped up perfectly to a golden brown color.

-In addition, the sliced pimientos (which I cut up into smaller pieces) are just the right amount of texture along with the lump crab meat.
+The dry mustard was just enough to add that extra layer of spice to the dish.
+And the sliced pimientos (which I cut up into smaller pieces) are just the right amount of texture along with the lump crab meat.

 Maryland Crab Imperial Recipe

 • Don’t buy the pimientos already diced.
 To me, already diced pimientos are basically like tiny skins from the pepper and don’t have any substance.
-Sliced pimientos still have some texture to them even after you dice them.
+Sliced pimientos still have some texture to them even after you dice them

 • Fresh lemon juice